mozilla-lockwise/lockwise-android/docs/architecture/flux.md

 In the current implementation of LockFlux on Android, all `View`s are composed of Fragments, not Activities.
 Situations requiring an `Activity` to be added to the application will be reviewed on a case-to-case basis.

-### Action
+### Actions

 Actions are tiny `enum`s or `sealed class`es that contain declarative language about either the triggering user action or the update request for a given `Store`.
+Actions can also be used to pass objects (item IDs, string resources, Telemetry events) between fragments.

 ### Dispatcher